Zeturic/bpre-dawn-stone/README.md

 You'll need to have [armips](https://github.com/Kingcom/armips).

 Once you're ready, assemble with `armips evolutionary-stone.asm`.
 It'll insert the code directly into your ROM.

+It should be noted that `Held Item + Stone` evolutions will require hex editing to set up.
+With a proper ini, you could set the evolution method and evolutionary stone with PGE, but the held item is stored in the [two padding bytes](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_evolution_data_structure_in_Generation_III) which PGE does not support editing.